Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 Parameters that are pushed onto the Dpdl stack are accessible in java via the variable names 'args0, args1, ....argsN'

-The following imports are predefined so that contained classes can be accessed directly:
+The following imports are predefined so that contained code can be accessed classes directly:

 - java.io.*
 - java.util.*